Kingnick253/BookMachine/README.md

 ## Description
-  In this project you can take a JavaScript Quiz that will allow you to save your score and initials for all your friends to see.
+  In this project I was had to take a fully functional google book API that was originally designed for a RESTFUl API, and change it to run with GraphQL and Apollo.